machinekoder/asciidoc-sandbox/Creating a Machinekit Debian Image.md

 	passwd

 ### step 6: change the hostname
 You may want to change the hostname of the image.
-Change *beaglebone* in the following two files with the name you want.
+Change `beaglebone` in the following two files with the name you want using the [nano](http://www.nano-editor.org/) editor.

 	nano /etc/hostname
 	nano /etc/hosts